Doraku/DefaultEcs/README.md

 <a name='Requirement'></a>
 # Requirement
-DefaultEcs use heavily features from C#7.0 and Span from the System.Memory package, compatible from .NETStandard 1.1.
+DefaultEcs uses heavily features from C#7.0 and Span from the System.Memory package, compatible from .NETStandard 1.1.

 <a name='Overview'></a>
 # Overview